-Available wild-caught, it is a free-swimming marine fish found mainly offshore to the edge of the continental shelf from Hervey Bay, Queensland, south to Shark Bay, WA, where inshore schools are more common.
+Available wild-caught.
+It is a free-swimming marine fish found mainly offshore to the edge of the continental shelf from Hervey Bay, Queensland, south to Shark Bay, WA, where inshore schools are more common.
 Caught mainly by purse seine off NSW, and in Bass Strait, though most of the catch comes from WA and, increasingly, SA.
 It has a distinctive narrow silver stripe along the side of its body with dark blue spots underneath it.
 Also used for canning, as pet food and food for farmed tuna.

 Available year round with peaks off WA in winter.

 Commonly up to 100g and 18cm, but can grow to 480g and 20cm.